-AmCham EU's response to the Federal Register Notice on the EU-US High Level Working Group on Jobs and Growth Page9 of 11

-Procedures aimed at promoting the compatibility of future regulations and standards should be made mandatory.
-An example to that point is European Commissioner De Gucht's recent idea of systematic 'external competitiveness proofing' whereby the legislator would take into consideration the transatlantic impact of the future legislation at impact assessment stage.
-While there is no identical point in the US legislative process to include a similar review, the US Office of Management and Budget (OMB) could review rules for compatibility and include concerns in the Statement of Administrative Procedures, or the OMB could include such a review in the impact assessment that the regulatory agencies must conduct in their rule making process.
+Public Consultation on EU-US High Level Working Group on Jobs and Growth and include concerns in the Statement of Administrative Procedures, or the OMB could include such a review in the impact assessment that the regulatory agencies must conduct in their rule making process.
 While neither of these is directly comparable to the US system, they could result in similar outcomes.

 Outside of these examples, we know that regulatory cooperation is being looked at in some of the current EU free trade agreements.
-While those texts are not public, they may include some provisions that could also be used in an EU-USTEGA.
+While those texts are not public, they may include some provisions that could also be used in an EU-US TEGA.